ptpb/pb_cli/README.md

 ### screen capture

-This uses [`capture`](https://github.com/buhman/capture) to create a screen capture, convert to webm or gif, and upload to pb, all at once.
+This uses [`capture`](https://github.com/buhman/capture) to create a screen capture, convert to webm or gif, and upload to pb.
 Usage is very similar to `pb png`--both use slop for window/region selection.

 ```sh
 pb webm